EternityForest/EmberOS/README.md

 ```
 to `/etc/squid-deb-proxy/mirror-dstdomain.acl`

-to enable the rasbpian cache.

-I suggest you set this up before building, as the cache should work
-even during package build.
+to enable that machine to act as a cache server.

 ## Using an RTC